Janice Biala: Mature style

-In successive years between 1941 and 1945 Biala was given solo exhibitions at the Bignou Gallery in New York and by that time there could be little doubt that she had succeeded in establishing herself as a professional artist.In a lukewarm review of the 1944 show at Bignou Gallery, Edward Alden Jewell, of the New York Times said her "color is fresh and as a rule effectively used" and her work "tastefully decorative."("Recent Paintings by Janice Biala," New York Times, November 5, 1944, p.
-X8).
+In successive years between 1941 and 1945, Biala was given solo exhibitions at the Bignou Gallery in New York and by that time there could be little doubt that she had succeeded in establishing herself as a professional artist.
 In 1947 she and Brustlein returned to live in France where she exhibited regularly at the Galerie Jeanne Bucher.
 While continuing to live in France she and Brustlein returned periodically to New York.
-She remained close to her brother Jack and, in consequence, became one of the few female artists associated with the New York School.Brustlein purchased Willem de Kooning's early paintings, he and Biala hosted a wedding lunch at a local cafeteria when Willem and Elaine married.
+She remained close to her brother Jack and, in consequence, became one of the few female artists associated with the New York School.
 While not herself an abstract expressionist, Biala fostered the movement, particularly through the support she gave Willem de Kooning.
-In the early 1940s she convinced her New York dealer to show some of de Kooning's paintings, Biala cared for him when he was ill, and Biala joined him in discussions at the abstract expressionist discussion group called Studio 35.
+In the early 1940s, she convinced her New York dealer to show some of de Kooning's paintings, Biala cared for him when he was ill, and Biala joined him in discussions at the abstract expressionist discussion group called Studio 35.
 Like Lee Krasner, Louise Bourgeois, Joan Mitchell, and others, Biala was not treated as an equal by the male artists of the New York School or by critics such as Harold Rosenberg.
 Despite her friendship with abstract expressionist artists, Biala retained a unique approach to her art in which no art movement showed dominance.
 As one critic put it, "she continued to paint exquisitely crafted canvases in a personal style that, even now, resists classification."

 In the 1950s her work appeared frequently in solo and group exhibitions at New York's Stable Gallery and the Galerie Jeanne Bucher in Paris.
 Regarding a one-person show held in 1953, a critic praised the "harmonies of tone" and quality of draftsmanship in her work and said "the show is one of the most exhilarating and satisfying events of the whole season....
 Miss Biala's art strikes me as the happiest result of an abstract training governed by a humane concern with the values of the world about us."
 Describing shows held in 1955 and 1959, critics said her paintings showed a greater freedom than they had before and one said, "Where before Miss Biala constructed with clearly organized planes—using both color and form to create recession—now her brush moves out in freedom, allowing intrinsic rhythms to spring up and subside."